-A recent addition to the Georgian Bay Islands Park is Flowerpot island, situated at the extreme northern end of Bruce peninsula.
+Included in Georgian Bay Islands Park is Flowerpot Island, situated at the extreme northern end of Bruce Peninsula.
 The island owes its name to two rock pillars, separated from the limestone cliffs by erosion, which stand out boldly like immense flower pots.
 Small trees and bushes growing in the fissures of the rocks accentuate the resemblance.
 Some interesting caves are located in the cliffs which rise to a height of 300 feet above the level of the lake.
-Trails have been cut through the woods, and up the cliffs leading to the best known caves, and shelters equipped with campstoves constructed at different points.
-Flowerpot island is reached by motor boat from Tobermory, which is at the end of the motor highway from Wiarton, Ontario.
+Trails have been cut through the woods, and up the cliffs leading to the best known caves, and shelters equipped with campstoves are constructed at different points.
+Flowerpot Island is reached by motor boat from Tobermory, which is at the end of the motor road from Wiarton, Ontario.